Yoruba Name Project: Yoruba and Igbo language keyboards

 On August 8, 2015, the YorubaName team released Yorùbá Keyboard layouts for Mac and Windows to allow its users type in Yorùbá in anticipation of the dictionary itself.

 An update for Igbo language was released in July 2016.
 Of the effort, Laila le Guen, the keyboard project supervisor, said "the keyboard enables users to type English, Yorùbá and Igbo without switching language preference settings.
 The key combinations to type characters such as ṣ or á are easy to memorise which makes for a fast learning process."
 The update was also for Mac and Windows.

 Lukumi and French Yoruba Inclusion

 On October 15, 2015, the first blog post on Yoruba names from the Republic of Benin was published.
 It featured names from the Sabe group of Yoruba speakers in the country.
 The blog post, written by Dr. Moufoutaou Adjeran, a sociolinguistics lecturer at Abomey-Calavi University (Republic of Benin), was the first indication of the presence of Yoruba names from Benin Republic in the Yoruba Name Dictionary project, curated by Laila le Guen.

-On August 31, 2016, it was announced that Yoruba names from a Cuban variant of the language called Lucumi (or Lukumi) are being added to the dictionary.
-This is achieved with collaboration with Cuban babalawo and scholar Nathan Lugo who, by his knowledge of Lukumi and Yoruba language phonology and use, is able to provide relevant information about names to users from both sides of the Atlantic.
+On August 31, 2016, it was announced that Yoruba names from a Cuban variant of Yorùbá-derived ritual lexicon called Lucumi (or Lukumi) are being added to the dictionary.
+This is achieved with collaboration with Puerto Rican babaláwo / olórìṣà and scholar Nathan Lugo who, by his knowledge of Lukumi lexicon and Yoruba language phonology and use, is able to provide relevant information about names to users from both sides of the Atlantic.